 The point here is that rather than providing a static spreadsheet for the Site Engineer to fill out with a lot of typing, the various functions of the SDE Template Editor can make gathering the required information easier on an Android device.

 To illustrate this, consider how the original spreadsheet and SDE Mobile rendering of the same information appears in the following figures.

+Test 2 here!

 Figure 4 Original Excel Template